openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

         Attachmate Corporation about his views and intentions around SUSE and openSUSE.
 Jeff has commented that SUSE is an important brand and business that he wants to strengthen.
 What are his thoughts about the community and what does he see for SUSE and openSUSE?
-Here below are the questions I put forward and Jeff™s current thoughts.
-“Jos
+Here below are the questions I put forward and Jeffâ€™s current thoughts. â€“Jos
 >
 >

 >
 >   1. **Open Source**
 >
-> What is Attachmate™s history with
+> What is Attachmateâ€™s history with
                 open source projects?
 >
 > Attachmate does not have a corporate track record in the open source business.